Naval Systems

 Sarov-class submarine

-The Sarov-class submarine is Russia's B-90 Project 20120 special-purpose submarine, a one-off hybrid diesel-electric and nuclear test boat built by Krasnoye Sormovo and Sevmash under Rubin design authority.
-Open sources describe it as a highly secretive platform for reactor trials and undersea weapons development, not a standard fleet attack submarine.
+The Sarov-class submarine is Russia's one-off B-90 / Project 20120 special-purpose submarine, a hybrid diesel-electric and nuclear test boat begun at Krasnoye Sormovo and completed by Sevmash under Rubin design authority.
+Open sources place it with the Northern Fleet as a secretive trials platform for reactor technology, unusual payload arrangements, and Poseidon-related undersea weapon work rather than as a standard attack submarine.

 Profile